jparise/dotfiles/README.md

 [vim-plug](https://github.com/junegunn/vim-plug) is used for plugin management.
 There is a Makefile rule that downloads `autoload/plug.vim` to bootstrap the system.
-You'll need to run `:PlugInstall` to install the individual plugins themselves.
+Run `:PlugInstall` to install the individual plugins themselves.